Likes and Dislikes ESL Games, Activities and Worksheets

 Expressing Preferences

-ESL Preferences Worksheet - Vocabulary, Writing and Speaking Activity: Sentence Completion, Preparing and Delivering a Dialogue, Freer Practice - Pair Work - Intermediate (B1) - 30 minutes
+ESL Preferences Worksheet - Vocabulary, Writing and Speaking Activity: Sentence Completion, Gap-Fill, Matching, Preparing and Delivering a Dialogue, Freer Practice - Pair Work - Intermediate (B1) - 30 minutes

-In this free expressing preferences worksheet, students learn and practice various phrases for expressing likes, dislikes and indifference.
-After reviewing the language for expressing likes, dislikes and indifference, students complete sentences on the worksheet with their preferences.
-In pairs, students then use the language from the first exercise to make a dialogue expressing their likes, dislikes and indifferences.
-Finally, pairs present their dialogues to the class.
+In this free expressing preferences worksheet, students practice phrases for expressing likes, dislikes and indifference.
+First, students complete sentences expressing likes and dislikes.
+Students then use words from a box to complete phrases expressing indifference.
+Next, students match questions about likes and dislikes to responses.
+After that, in pairs, students use the language from the worksheet to create a dialogue expressing their likes, dislikes and indifference.
+Finally, students present their dialogues to the class.

 Expressing Preferences Worksheet Preview